remiminnebo/remiminnebo.github.io_old/_posts/2020-09-30-logic-app-remediation.md

 ![Crepe](../assets/img/logicapps/ss7.png){: .mx-auto.d-block :}

 As you can see from an
-## Identity Perspective
+### Identity Perspective

 **Insert mandatory McLovin pic**
 ![Crepe](../assets/img/logicapps/ss8.png){: .mx-auto.d-block :}

-You can trigger this on a time interval, let's say 1 hour.
+You can trigger this Logic App action on a time interval, let's say 1 hour.
 Until all of your **pre-existing**, or **glitched out** non-compliant resources are remediated.
 After the operation has completed, you could pass over the output/body of the HTTP callback to another step in Logic Apps.
 You could send a mail with a template message that takes the http body output variable to notify IT teams of actions taken.
 Automating things is important, but monitoring your automation is even more important!
+You could also initiate a HTTP a trigger from a "Remediate" button in your ITSM or even in a custom website.

 As always, use with care :)